Data Augementation with Polya Inverse Gamma: Introduction

-The P-IG distribution is defined as an infinite convolution of Generalized inverse Gaussian (GIG) distributions and is related to the class of \Polya-Gamma (PG) distributions \citep{polson2013bayesian} for logistic regression.
-The Exponential reciprocal Gamma (E-RG) distribution is a special case of the P-IG distribution that has direct application to gamma shape inference.
-Our data-augmentation scheme builds on distributional results of \cite{hartman1976completely} and \cite{roynette2005couples}, who provide a representation of the reciprocal gamma function as a scale mixture of normals.
-This adds to scale mixtures results in Bayesian inference, see \cite{andrews1974scale}, \cite{barndorff1982normal}, \cite{west1987scale}, and \cite{polson2013bayesian}.
-Scale mixtures of normals are increasingly used in modeling complex high-dimensional distributions, and \cite{bhattacharya2016fast} provide fast sampling strategies, adding to the practical use of scale mixture distributions in scalable stochastic simulations.
-Equivalently constructed scalable PG sampling schemes are provided in \cite{windle2014sampling} and \cite{glynn2018bayesian}.
+To illustrate our methodology, we show examples including gamma shape inference, negative binomial regression and multinomial-Dirichlet model.
+The first example has a posterior density which exactly matches with the above form.
+Hence our algorithms can be straightforwardly applied.
+The posterior samples are efficiently drawn and the posterior mode is easily found by EM algorithm.
+The second example extends our results to incorporate P\'olya-Gamma mixture representation described in \citep*{polson2013bayesian}.
+The last example demonstrates how our methodology generalizes to high-dimensional case.
+Conditioned on the auxiliary variables, all elements of the multivariate concentration parameter become mutually independent, which reduces the sampling difficulty significantly.
+We also suggest the use of normal approximation to speed up the sampling procedure in this example.

-To illustrate the applied utility of our data augmentation strategy, we use a multinomial - Dirichlet model to estimate the proportion of overdose deaths in the United States attributed to different opioid and prescription drugs.
-Robust quantification of uncertainty in the number of deaths attributed to opioids is of great interest to the public health community, and our P-IG approach provides a full posterior distribution, avoiding approximate EM-style algorithms such as \cite{minka2000estimating} or the simulation approach of \cite{miller2018fast} and that taken by \cite{rossell2009gaga} in the class of GaGa models.
-We also present an application of gamma shape inference \citep{west1992hyperparameter, miller2018fast}.
+The P-IG family of distributions is defined as an infinite convolution of Generalized inverse Gaussian (GIG) distributions and is related to the class of P\'olya-Gamma (PG) distributions \citep*{polson2013bayesian} for logistic regression.
+Other mixture representations related to GIG are introduced in \cite*{zhang2012ep} and \cite*{barndorff2012basics}, with applications in sparse regression and stochastic volatility modelling.
+The P-IG(0) distribution is also a special case of $H_a^\Gamma$ distribution family studied in \cite*{roynette2005couples}, who provide a representation of the ratio gamma functions as a scale mixture of normals.
+This adds to scale mixtures results in Bayesian inference, see \cite*{andrews1974scale}, \cite*{barndorff1982normal}, \cite*{west1987scale}, and \cite*{polson2013bayesian}.
+Scale mixtures of normals are increasingly used in modeling complex high-dimensional distributions, and \cite*{bhattacharya2016fast} provide fast sampling strategies, adding to the practical use of scale mixture distributions in scalable stochastic simulations.
+Equivalently constructed scalable PG sampling schemes are provided in \cite*{windle2014sampling} and \cite*{glynn2018bayesian}.